 If you’d rather watch this article instead of reading, we got Sam to go through his tips in a video as well:

 1. Don’t panic

 There’s a huge amount to learn in the world of web development, and it’s difficult to know where to begin.
 Don’t be scared.
-Believe me; the large majority of seasoned developers are equally overwhelmed by the plethora of new languages, frameworks and tools out there.
+Believe me: the large majority of seasoned developers are equally overwhelmed by the plethora of new languages, frameworks, trends, and tools out there.
 The key is focus.
 You don’t need to learn everything all of the time.
 Learn incrementally, take moments to recognise your progress, and embrace the freedom and opportunities the field provides, rather than being overwhelmed by it.

 If you’re training yourself up in web development, you’ll naturally be spending a lot of time on the internet.
-And if you’re spending a lot of time on the internet, there’s a lot of potential to get distracted and overwhelmed by the volume of learning material.
-And Facebook notifications.
-(If the internet had a surname, “overwhelming” and “distraction” would be its middle names.)
+And if you’re spending a lot of time online, there’s a lot of potential to get distracted and overwhelmed by the volume of learning material.
+Not to mention Facebook, YouTube, and Instagram notifications.
+(If the internet had a surname, “overwhelming” and “distraction” would be its middle names)

 4. Reinvent the wheel